Salutaris Medical Devices Team

 Mary Drew has been with Salutaris Medical Devices, Inc. since 2010 and has more than 15 years of experience working in clinical trials.
 She has participated in studies in various therapeutic areas including; cardiology, endocrinology, pain, dermatology and women’s health.
 She holds a Master’s Degree in Clinical Research Management from Arizona State University and a Bachelor’s Degree in Microbiology from Minnesota State University Mankato.

-Hailey Davenport has held the position of Clinical Data Coordinator at Salutaris Medical Devices since May, 2017.
+Hailey Davenport has held the position of Biomedical Engineer at Salutaris Medical Devices since May, 2017.
 After receiving a Bachelor’s Degree in Biomedical Engineering from the University of Arizona, she continued her undergraduate translational research, coauthoring multiple scientific publications in the field of molecular endocrinology.
 She has held positions as a Research Specialist and Clinical Research Coordinator for the University of Arizona, working on many clinical trials in the therapeutic areas of Surgery, Emergency Medicine, and Precision Medicine.

 With nearly 20 years of healthcare product experience, Michelle Lott has distinguished herself in the industry with uniquely simple solutions to complex regulatory challenges.
 Michelle’s specialties include crafting successful regulatory submissions and quality management systems for startup companies.
 She founded Lean RAQA, LLC, a Regulatory and Quality system solutions company, with the mission to Make Quality Make Sense™.
 She has previously held executive leadership roles for international regulatory and quality operations.
 Michelle is currently serving on the FDA’s Device Good Manufacturing Practices (DGMP) Advisory Committee as an industry representative, providing strategy and guidance to FDA on key topics.